corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

 #
 #### Wi-Fi transmission

 In the case of Wi-Fi transmission it can be difficult to estimate accuratly the power consumption, this is due to the fact that there are three tasks (**communication_task**,**average_task**,**sampling_task**) that run simultaneously.
-The ... firmware wait till the esp32 connects to the MQTT broker before starting sampling, aggregate and trasmission phases.
+The ... firmware waits until the esp32 connects to the MQTT broker before starting the sampling, aggregation and trasmission phases.
 For this reason, the main tasks could be delayed, and the Wi-Fi module might attempt multiple connection retries.

 ![1° try](https://github.com/user-attachments/assets/5385131b-f10e-4478-a189-afa4baac3554)